-A subtle form of physical phenomenon, asserted only by the Vaibhashika and Gelug Prasangika schools, that is caused by a strong constructive or destructive motivation, but which does not show ("reveal") that motivation.
-Such a phenomenon is part of a mental continuum, but is not felt on that continuum; it does not degenerate from moment to moment; it can only be an object of mental cognition; and it must be either constructive or destructive.
-Examples are vows and one aspect of karmic impulses.
+A subtle form of physical phenomenon, asserted by the Vaibhashika, Sautrantika-Svatantrika and Prasangika Madhyamaka schools, that is caused by a strong constructive or destructive motivation, but which does not show ("reveal") that motivation.
+Such a phenomenon is part of a mental continuum but is not felt on that continuum.
+It does not degenerate from moment to moment.
+It can only be an object of mental cognition, and it must be either constructive or destructive.
+Examples are the various types of vows.